skinwalker-ranch-insiders/reapr/README.md

 A BIG THANKS to https://pypi.org/project/pytchat/ for making this happen.

-@johns67467 contributed the ability to send events to MySQL.
+@johns67467 contributed the ability to send events to MySQL.<br>
-@Kris - We Have Fun : Insiders Discord : Code review, library and coding suggestions
+@Kris - We Have Fun : Insiders Discord : Code review, library and coding suggestions<br>
-@John Neiberger : Insiders Discord : Code review, library and coding suggestions
+@John Neiberger : Insiders Discord : Code review, library and coding suggestions<br>
-@SWR Insiders : Whose patience and testing helped make this happen so fast THANK YOU ALL!
+@SWR Insiders : Whose patience and testing helped make this happen so fast<br>
+THANK YOU ALL!

 DATABASE SETUP: